HandsOnDataViz/book/donate/README.md

 # Donate to DataViz Students at Trinity College

-Help us improve this free book, *Data Visualization for All*, by donating funds to students working on the DataViz project at Trinity College in Hartford, Connecticut.
-Your donation will directly support Trinity students who are expanding the book and creating data visualizations with community partners.
+Help us improve this free book, *Data Visualization for All*.
+Donate funds to support Trinity College students who are expanding chapters and creating data stories with community partners in Hartford, Connecticut.
 Contributions are tax-deductible.

 <a href="https://securelb.imodules.com/s/1490/index-3col-form.aspx?sid=1490&gid=1&pgid=1188&cid=2232"><img src="donate.png">